 After an applicant for apprenticeship has been selected, but before employment as an apprentice or enrollment in related instruction, the apprentice will be covered by a written Apprenticeship Agreement (Appendix B) signed by the JAC and the apprentice and approved by and registered with the Registration Agency.
-Such agreement will contain a statement making the terms and conditions of these standards a part of the agreement will be furnished to the apprentice, the JAC, the Registration Agency, and the employer and the Union.
+Such agreement will contain a statement making the terms and conditions of these standards a part of the agreement as though expressly written therein.
+A copy of each Apprenticeship Agreement will be furnished to the apprentice, the JAC, the Registration Agency, and the employer and the Union.
 An additional copy will be provided to the Veteran's State Approving Agency for those veteran apprentices desiring access to any benefits to which they are entitled.